abhishekms1047/COVID-19-Analysis/README.md

 In the end, we reach the conclusion that gathering ban, education level, aging level in one area may have great impact on the spread of COVID-19 virus and made corresponding recommendations based on the results.

 ## Data Preparation
+Our team has obtained most of the data from public sources and conduct some further processing and cleanning so that they would be proper for our analysis and modeling.

 ### Data Source
-The data we used for analysis are gathering from the following sources:
+The raw data we collected for analysis are gathered from the following sources:

 * COVID-19 data: Built a pipeline to get and clean the latest data at state level from [CSSE daily report](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).